COVID-19: Science and Society

 Wesley Van Voorhis, moderatorInfectious Disease Specialist, University of Washington

-Community – This session will focus on some of the social implications of the pandemic.
-One key issue will include the impact on families; job loss, workplace environments, and the disproportionate impact on women, children, and those with low socioeconomic status.
-Another issue that will be addressed is the disruption of K-12 and higher education and the identification and response to academic, emotional, and developmental impacts on current students.
-The last key issue discussed will be public discourse; the framing and discussion surrounding COVID-19 in traditional and social media, and the role of disinformation and science in public discourse.
-Common themes will include disparate effects on specific racial and socioeconomic communities and how to prepare for the changes to societal norms resulting from COVID-19.
+This session focused on some of the social implications of the pandemic.
+One key issue included the impact on families; job loss, workplace environments, and the disproportionate impact on women, children, and those with low socioeconomic status.
+Another issue that was addressed was the disruption of K-12 and higher education and the identification and response to academic, emotional, and developmental impacts on current students.
+The last key issue discussed was public discourse; the framing and discussion surrounding COVID-19 in traditional and social media, and the role of disinformation and science in public discourse.
+Common themes included disparate effects on specific racial and socioeconomic communities and how to prepare for the changes to societal norms resulting from COVID-19.

 Celestina Barbosa-Leiker